cloud-gov/cg-site/content/ops/contingency-plan.md

 * Thorough documentation
 * The basic steps for rebuilding cloud.gov are written in our [cg-provision repository](https://github.com/18f/cg-provision).
 * We back take snapshots of all RDS instances and store them for at least 30 days.
-* For AWS availability we use hot multi-AZ replication.
+* For AWS availability we use hot multi [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) replication.
 By doing that we inherit AWS controls for alternate processing.
-* Telecommunications practices Appendix C-2 and C-3 (inherit a lot from AWS).

 ---